ggandor/lightspeed.nvim/README.md

 mode may benefit more from being able to use the `s`/`S` keypair than general-purpose motion plugins like Lightspeed.

+#### Cross-window motions

+`gs` and `gS` are like `s`/`S`, but they search in the successor/predecessor windows in the window tree of the current tab page.
+In practical terms: `gs` scans downwards/rightwards, while `gS` upwards/leftwards.
+In exceptional cases, the direction can be switched on the fly with `tab` after invocation.

+#### Bidirectional search

+By mapping to the special key `<Plug>Lightspeed_omni_s`, you can search in the whole window area, instead of just a given direction.
+In this case, the matches are sorted by their distance from the cursor, advancing in concentric circles.
+This is a very different mental model, but has its own merits too.

 ### 1-character search (f/t)

 Lightspeed also overrides the native `f`/`F`/`t`/`T` motions with enhanced